-High School Research Student Vibhu Uses Sports Analytics to Help Football Coaches
+High School Sports Analytics Research Student Vibhu Creates Tool to Football Coaches

 Vibhu is a senior from San Jose, California who researched sports analytics with the help of his Polygence mentor, Ben.
 Using a 10-year data set that included 2,560 football games, Vibhu created a user-friendly tool named, Conversion Tool, that aids coaches in making decisions when it comes to fourth downs and two-point conversions.
 He also wrote a Medium article, which you can find here and is currently working on a new website that will allow users to rank players based on their statistics.
 You can read more about Vibhu’s Polygence experience in the interview below.